UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 **Context**.
 In remote areas along borders, making payments is often a struggle, banks are inaccessible, and access to finance and financial services is nonexistent.
 Many communities in rural settings use sanduks, or community savings groups, to pool money and safeguard it from wildfires.
 Similarly, at the border of South Sudan and Sudan, crossborder traders often sent money to Khartoum through Cairo for the purchase of their goods from Sudan.
 This extended the amount of time it took to get their goods delivered.
 This same group also had their own sanduk saving group, which made it easier for them to be incorporated.

-The Analog to Digital experiment was launched to explore innovative ways to address tehse challenges.
+An "analog-to-digital savings" experiment was launched to explore innovative ways to address these challenges.
 The theory of change was that by digitalizing sanduks, group members in communities would keep their communally pooled funds safe, enable access to emergency funds for social needs, such as paying school fees and medical bills, and build digital financial profiles that would enable to solicit loans from financial service providers.
 The initial focus of the experiment was on women's financial inclusion, cross-border traders were later added.

 **Focal points**.
 [Jacqueline Aringu](/Financial-inclusion-toolkit/contributors/Jacqueline-Poni-Aringu.html) and [Tong Atak](/Financial-inclusion-toolkit/contributors/Tong-Atak.html).